 In other words, creating content is almost like managing a Venture Capital Firm.

 You are aware that most of the companies you invested in will be not successful.
-Yet if one of the companies you invested in becomes extremely successful you will be paid off.
+Yet if one of the companies you invested in becomes exceptionally successful, you will be paid off.